testing-library/testing-library-docs/docs/testcafe-testing-library/intro.md

 By default the selectors come pre-bound to `document.body`, so no need to provide a container.
-However, if you want to restrict your query using a container, you can use `within`.
-Note similar to using a testcafe `ClientFunction` so you will need to await `within`, and you can't make assertions on it like you can using a `Selector`. `within` can take either a string or a query (get[All]By*, query[All]By*, find[All]By\*).
+However, if you want to restrict your query using a container, you can use `within` which can take either a string or a query (get[All]By*, query[All]By*, find[All]By\*).

 ### Examples using `within`